Spring Into Savings With The Best Walmart Deals to Shop Now

-Walmart's Best Spring Deals to Shop Now: Save On Tech, Home, Kitchen, Beauty and More
+Walmart's Best Spring Deals to Shop Now: Apple Watch Series 8, Beats Earbuds, Roomba and More

 Whether you're searching for patio furniture and backyard essentials for spring or shopping for new tech to stream your favorite TV shows, Walmart is putting some excellent products on sale right now.
-You can score major spring savings on everything from Apple products to sleeper sofas and robot vacuums.
-To make scrolling through the thousands of Rollbacks easier for you, we've gathered the best Walmart deals to shop this week.
+You can score major spring savings on everything from an Apple Watch Series 8 to sleeper sofas and robot vacuums.
+To make scrolling through the thousands of promotions easier for you, we're regularly gathering the best Walmart deals to shop today.

 The spring deals at Walmart make home goods and luxury beauty like La Mer more affordable along with everyday tech like an Apple iPad or a charcoal BBQ grill.
 Walmart.com has countless products available that you won’t find on the shelves of your local Walmart.
 To get free shipping with all your orders, member prices on gas, access to amazing deals and exclusive access to members-only Walmart.com events, sign up for Walmart+.